dowusubekoe-dev/aws_devops/README.md

 Using straightforward language to help everyone grasp the procedures or activities, I described what DevOps is all about in my earlier piece.
 The setup of the configuration or environment will be the following topic.
 In my 𝗚𝗶𝘁𝗛𝘂𝗯(https://lnkd.in/gt3QBJeA) account, I've made available all the tools and account creation instructions required to finish the [DevOps]() course by Imran Teli.

-## 1. VMware ESXi server Machine Specification
+# Phase 1.
+VMware ESXi server Machine Specification
 - ASRock LGA 1200 Intel H470 SATA 6Gb/s Micro ATX Intel Motherboard
 - 4 CPUs x Intel(R) Core(TM) i5-6500 CPU @ 3.20GHz
 - 32 GB RAM